thelizri/MIPS_WORKSHOP/Tutorials/README.md

 $gp - is a pointer to the global memory.
 Used with heap allocations.
 $sp - is the stack pointer.
 Used to keep track of the beginning of the data for this method.
 $ra - return address: a pointer to the address to use when returning from a method/function.

+## Types of Memory
+- **Reserved** - This is memory which is reserved for the MIPS platform.
+Memory at these
+addresses is not useable by a program.
+- **Program text** - (Addresses 0x0040 0000 - 0x1000 00000) This is where the machine
+code representation of the program is stored.
+Each instruction is stored as a word (32 bits
+or 4 byte) in this memory.
+All instructions fall on a word boundary, which is a multiple
+of 4 (0x0040 0000, 0x0040 0004, 0x0040 0080, 0x0040 00B0, etc).
+- **Static data** - (Addresses 0x1001 0000 - 0x1004 0000) This is data which will come from
+the data segment of the program.
+The size of the elements in this section are assigned
+when the program is created (assembled and linked), and cannot change during the
+execution of the program.
+- **Heap** - (Addresses 0x1004 0000 - until stack data is reached, grows upward) Heap is
+dynamic data which is allocated on an as-needed basis at run time.
+How this memory is allocated
+and reclaimed is language specific.
+Data in heap is always globally available.
+- **Stack** – (Addresses 0x7fff fe00 - until heap data is reached, grows downward) The
+program stack is dynamic data allocated for subprograms via push and pop operations.
+All method local variables are stored here.
+Because of the nature of the push and pop
+operations, the size of the stack record to create must be known when the program is
+assembled.
+- **Kernel** - (Addresses 0x9000 0000 - 0xffff 0000) - Kernel memory is used by the
+operating system, and so is not accessible to the user.